RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/persistent-volumes.md

 property as described in the example above.

 {{< warning >}}
 Be aware the persistent volume size cannot be changed after deployment.
-Trying to change this value after deployment can result in breaking the operator.
+Trying to change this value after deployment could result in unexpected and potentially damaging behavior.
 Please be sure your specified *volumeSize* is correct at the time of creation.
 {{< /warning >}}

 {{< note >}}